kevin15daniel/Typing-Performance-Analysis-Using-Regression-Model/README.md

 ## Overview

 This project presents a machine learning model designed to analyze and predict typing performance metrics.
 The model leverages a regression technique to evaluate typing speed, accuracy, and consistency based on historical data.
-The model has been trained and evaluated on a comprehensive dataset, achieving robust performance.
+It has been trained and evaluated on a comprehensive dataset, achieving robust performance.

 ## Model Details